-Connor Ricotta graduated from Automation Systems Engineering Technology (BTECH) at McMaster University in December 2022.
-In January 2023 he began a Master of Applied Science (MASc) under the supervision of Dr. Ali Emadi, before transferring into the PhD program in the department of Electrical and Computer Engineering (ECE) in September of the same year.
-His research focuses on the development and optimization of control architectures for electrified autonomous vehicles, with an emphasis on energy-efficient system integration, V2X-enabled decision-making, and advanced driver assistance systems (ADAS).
+Connor Ricotta graduated from the automation systems engineering technology (B.Tech) program at McMaster University in December 2022.
+He began his master of applied science (M.A.Sc.) in January 2023 under the supervision of Dr. Ali Emadi, and later transitioned into the Ph.D. program in the department of electrical and computer engineering in September of the same year.
+His research focuses on developing and optimizing control architectures for electrified autonomous vehicles, with a particular emphasis on energy-efficient system integration, V2X-enabled decision-making, and advanced driver assistance systems (ADAS).

 Full Profile:

-During his undergrad he held several co-op positions, including a role at Zeton as a Jr. Controls Specialist, helping develop PLC controls and HMI systems for chemical process plants.
-He has also held a Research Assistant role at MARC as part of the CERC@MARC team, developing a programable shifting robot to be used with the chassis dyno during vehicle testing.
-While on EcoCAR, he has been able to work on a wide range of projects gaining experience creating custom automotive wire harnesses, developing and manufacturing PCBs, developing ADAS features such as adaptive cruise control, lane centering, and intersection navigation, while integrating this into a stock vehicle system.
+Throughout his undergraduate studies, Connor completed several co-op placements, including a position at Zeton as a junior controls specialist, where he worked on PLC controls and HMI systems for chemical process plants.
+He also held a research assistant role with the CERC@MARC team, contributing to the development of a programmable shifting robot for chassis dynamometer testing.
+During EcoCAR, Connor worked on a wide range of technical challenges, including the creation of custom automotive wire harnesses, PCB development and manufacturing, and the implementation of ADAS features such as adaptive cruise control, lane centering, and intersection navigation—all integrated into a stock vehicle system.

-Beginning in January 2023, Connor joined the CERC@MARC team in the Master of Applied Science (MASc) program under Dr. Ali Emadi in the department of Electrical and Computer Engineering (ECE).
-After a semester he transferred into the PhD program in the same department in September 2023.
-His research is focused on the development and optimization of control architectures for electrified autonomous vehicles, with an emphasis on energy-efficient system integration and V2X-enabled supervisory decision-making.
+In January 2023, Connor began his master of applied science (M.A.Sc.) in the department of electrical and computer engineering under the supervision of Dr. Ali Emadi.
+He transferred into the Ph.D. program in September 2023.
+His current research focuses on the development and optimization of control architectures for electrified autonomous vehicles, with a particular emphasis on energy-efficient system integration, V2X-enabled supervisory decision-making, and advanced driver assistance systems (ADAS).